wgjuher/SilkDoubleLocal/README.md

 ## Troubleshooting

 ### No translations appearing in-game
-- Check BepInEx console for mod loading messages and "[TRANSLATION]" entries
+- If logging is enabled: Check BepInEx console for mod loading messages and "[TRANSLATION]" entries
 - Ensure the game has the configured second language localization files installed
 - Verify you're interacting with content from processed sheets (currently Bonebottom)
-- Check that delayed patching completed successfully (look for "Delayed Harmony patches applied successfully!")
+- If logging is enabled: Check that delayed patching completed successfully (look for "Delayed Harmony patches applied successfully!")

 ### Missing second language translations
 - Some keys may not have translations available in the configured language
 - The mod will show `<перевод не найден>` for missing translations
-- Check the log file for detailed translation attempts
+- If logging is enabled: Check the BepInEx console for detailed translation attempts

+### Performance Issues
+- If experiencing performance problems, ensure logging is disabled (default)
+- Logging adds overhead for console output operations
+- Only enable logging for debugging or development purposes

 ### Performance issues
 - The mod includes comprehensive error handling to prevent crashes